 From optimizing patient care with accurate data to getting a precise patient overview, acquiring patient information takes patient care further.
 However, to make the most of this technological advancement, organizations must be extra cautious with operational and administrative issues that may arise because not all organizations can manage quality data.

-Data quality in healthcare is associated with the importance of understanding the core ideologies of data, their values, and how common issues related to data can be tackled.
+Importance of data quality in healthcare is associated with understanding the core ideologies of data, their values, and how common issues related to data can be tackled.

 But what is data quality management?